 Somewhere in Beulah Land

-A portrait film about a young farmer and his first year learning how to love & care for a piece of land.
+A portrait documentary about a young, first year farmer learning how to love a piece of land.
+(13 min)

 Directed, Cinematography + Edited | Andrew Harrison Brown

 Co-Produced | Rick Cross